Abiogenesis receives the Nagaland’s Governor’s Excellence Award on 26th January 2017 for Distinction in folk fusion music.

 Abiogenesis Official Music Video– Up On The Mountains

 Abiogenesis Brief Profile:

 Abiogenesis is a folk-fusion act that hails from Nagaland, India.
 It s no surprise then that their sound can be exotic.

 Abiogenesis reinvented version of folk music is called Howey Music.
 Blending Naga folk elements from India and modern music, the result is offbeat, unique, and completely enchanting.

 The band's action-packed shows and positive do-or-die attitude are already getting increasing notice around the globe.
-Abiogenesis has performed in five countries: India,Thailand , Russia, Bhutan and Myanmar.
+Abiogenesis has performed in six countries: India,Thailand , Russia, Bhutan,Myanmar and Tunisia.

 They have performed for the Royal family at the Indian Embassy, Thimpu, Bhutan on Indian Independence Day 2011 and to 160 Consul Generals at the Raj Bhawan, Mumbai on 16th November 2011.